 Water Jet Cutters

 In CNC machining, water jets are tools that cut hard materials, such as granite and metal, with high-pressure applications of water.
 In some cases, the water is mixed with sand or some other strong abrasive substance.
-Factory machine parts are often shaped through this process.
+Companies often shape factory machine parts through this process.

 Water jets are employed as a cooler alternative for materials that are unable to bear the heat-intensive processes of other CNC machines.
-As such, water jets are used in a range of sectors, such as the aerospace and mining industries, where the process is powerful for the purposes of carving and cutting, among other functions.
-Water jet cutters are also used for applications that require very intricate cuts in material, as the lack of heat prevents any change in the materials intrinsic properties that may result from metal on metal cutting.
+Due to their cooler nature, several sectors like the aerospace and mining industries rely on water jets, where they use them for carving and cutting, among other functions.
+Companies also use water jet cutters for applications requiring very intricate cuts in material, as the lack of heat prevents any change in the material’s intrinsic properties that may result from metal on metal cutting.

-As plenty of CNC machine video demonstrations have shown, the system is used to make highly detailed cuts out of metal pieces for industrial hardware products.
-In addition to the aforementioned machines, further tools and components used within CNC systems include:
+As plenty of CNC machine video demonstrations have shown, companies use CNC machines to make highly detailed cuts out of metal pieces for industrial hardware products.
+In addition to the aforementioned machines, you can find several other common pieces of machinery used in CNC manufacturing to produce highly detailed and accurate CNC products.
+Some of the most common products produced by CNC machines include steel aerospace parts, metal automotive components, wooden decorations and plastic consumer goods pieces.